benibela/xidel/readme.txt

 There is a special rule for json-wrapped  output, if the template assigns multiple values to the same
 variable: Xidel will collect all these values in an array.
 I.e. (a:=1, b:=2, a:=3, c:=4)
 becomes "a": [1, 3], "b": 2. "c": 4

+Only the string value of elements is printed, unless the --printed-node-format is set to xml or html.
+(E.g. <a>bc</a> only prints "bc")

+The separators between elements can be set with --output-separator.

+Output parameter should be given before any extract parameter.
+(as future versions may allow to use a different output format for every extract expression)

 ======================================== Modifying HTTP requests ===========================================